A Good Man - Cover

 “But ...
 I mean ... you’re...”

-The Head Villager.
+“The Head Villager.
 I know.
 Don’t remind me.
 And you’re a Townie.
 So what?
 We can be friends, can’t we?
 There’s no rule against it, is there?”

 “Well, you thought wrong.”
-She sounded weary—even more so after she sighed.
+She sounded weary, even more so after she sighed.
 “I get so sick of it all.
 Don’t you?
-The Great Divide or whatever they call it.
+‘The Great Divide,’ or whatever they call it.
 Look, the truth is that I can trust you.
 I know that now.
-And if there’s someone you know you can trust then they’re your friend, right?
-That’s how friendship works.
-Sometimes.”
+And if there’s someone you know you can trust, then they’re your friend, right?
+That’s how friendship works.”
+She paused.
+“Sometimes.”

 I shook my head.
 And I had expected the world to right itself.
-“How do you know you can trust me?”

-She looked me in the eye and said, “Including you and me, how many people do you think know about what happened on the patio at the wedding?
+She looked me in the eye and said, “Including you and me, how many people do you think know about what happened on that patio at the wedding?
 Besides Jake, that is.
 He doesn’t count.”

 I thought for a second.
 “Four.
 Me, you, Grace and Emily.”

-Without taking her eyes from mine she said, “Two.”
+Without taking her eyes from mine, she said, “Two.”

 “Two?
 But what about—”

 “The biggest gossip in school?
 What do you think I am?
 Stupid?
 Don’t get me wrong, I love Grace to pieces, but I couldn’t trust her with something like this.”
+She paused again.
+“Actually, I’m not sure what I could trust her with.”

 “And Emily?”

 “Emily’s my best friend.
 She’s like my sister, but you don’t have to tell your sister everything, do you?
 Some things you need to keep to yourself.”
 She took a deep breath.
-“Look, after I took your advice and fixed my make-up, I went back to the reception, painted on a happy face and acted like everything was fine and dandy.
-I didn’t say anything to Emily because Grace was with her which would have guaranteed it would have gotten back to Mom and I couldn’t let it spoil her day.
-And I haven’t said anything to Emily since because ...
-Well, I just never really thought I needed to.
-Honestly, I’d rather just forget the whole thing.
-Jake hasn’t said or done anything since so hopefully it was a one-off.”
-She shrugged and I wondered if she was thinking about the same phrase involving leopards and spots that I was.
+“Look, after I took your advice and fixed my make-up, I went back to the party, painted on a happy face and acted like everything was fine and dandy.
+I didn’t say anything to Emily because Grace was with her, which would have guaranteed it would have gotten back to Mum, and I couldn’t let it spoil her day.

 With another of those dazzling smiles, she continued, “And I know you haven’t said anything to anyone, which is how I know I can trust you.”